Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 05b-easter-2011-kmg

-Fire plays a fundamental role in Easter rituals and public celebrations.
-Symbolizing the Light of God, it received a second name - the blessed fire.
-Each of the believers on this night wants to get it and bring it to their home.
+Fire plays a fundamental role in Easter rituals and national celebrations.
+Symbolizing God's Light, it received a second name - Holy Fire.
+Each of the believers this night wants to get it and bring it to their home.

-The fire begins its path from the Jerusalem land and, overcoming a rather long path, finds itself in the cities of Russia and other countries.
-Christians make every effort so that the blessed fire brought into the house burns throughout the year.
+The fire begins its journey from the soil of Jerusalem and, covering a rather long path, ends up in the cities of Russia and other countries.
+Christians make every effort to ensure that the blessed fire brought into the house burns throughout the year.

-Before the revolution, both in Russia and in the West, it was customary to kindle large fires on the territory of churches.
-Unfortunately, due to the growing number of cities and the density of population in them, this wonderful tradition has practically sunk into oblivion.
-However, in small villages and hamlets, people continue to observe the traditional ignition to this day.
-This is a symbol of the burning of the traitor Judas, but mainly the fire was intended for parishioners who could warm themselves near him after the service.
+Before the revolution, both in Russia and in the West, it was customary to light large bonfires on church grounds.
+Unfortunately, due to the growing number of cities and the population density in them, this wonderful tradition has practically sunk into oblivion.
+However, in small villages and hamlets, people continue to observe traditional lighting to this day.
+This is a symbol of the burning of the traitor Judas, but the fire was mainly intended for parishioners who could warm themselves next to it after the service.

 Easter meal